Chostakovitch/TactileBrush/README.md

 ## Algorithm example

 You can read the paper to get a better idea of how works the algorithm.
 Here, I just take a simple example showing the main steps of the algorithm.
 Let's take a 3x4 grid and a (1, 3) → (4.5, 1) motion which needs to last 1000 milliseconds at full intensity (1).

-On the picture I use centimeters to describe the stroke, but in the code you would have use units.
-Sorry for the confusion.
+*On the picture I use centimeters to define the end and the start stroke, but in the code you would have used units.
+Sorry for the confusion.*

 ![Grid and Stroke schema](img/grid_stroke.svg)